konczyk/sorting/README.md

 Uses ~N<sup>2</sup>/4 compares and ~N<sup>2</sup>/4 exchanges to sort a randomly ordered array of length N with distinct keys, on average.

+Improved version uses sentinel and half exchanges to reduce data movement.

 ## Shell sort

 Uses ~N<sup>3/2</sup> compares with the Knuth's increment sequence (3x+1).
 An extension of insertion sort that uses long distance exchanges to produce partially ordered arrays, which can be more efficiently sorted with insertion sort.

+## Merge sort

+Uses between 1/2 N log N and N log N compares to sort an array of length N.

+Improved version uses insertion sort for small subarrays, tests for ordered array and optimizes time taken to copy temp arrays.

+Bottom-up version does not use recursion.

 ## Examples